n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/file-operations.md

 ## Get File

-Use this operation to get a file from Telegram using the Bot API [getFile](https://core.telegram.org/bots/api#getfile){:target=_blank .external-link}.
+Use this operation to get a file from Telegram using the Bot API [getFile](https://core.telegram.org/bots/api#getfile){:target=_blank .external-link} method.

 Enter these parameters: